www.QuantumBrainComputerInterface.com

 auto-generated images

-If negative energy densities are used in Quantum Wormhole associated types of advanced Quantum Energy Teleportation and Quantum Entanglement, and even though Science's current understanding refutes the possibility, we should at least consider devising experiments with Gravitational Interferometers to test for Quantum Entanglement that over shadows the no-signaling theorem and no-communication theorem.
+If negative energy densities are used in quantum-wormhole-associated types of advanced quantum energy teleportation and quantum entanglement, and even though science's current understanding refutes the possibility, we should at least consider devising experiments with gravitational interferometers to test for quantum entanglement that overshadows the no-signaling theorem and the no-communication theorem.

 There could be a "Communication Theorem" instead of a "No-Communication Theorem" in quantum entanglement if we could measure and manipulate negative energy.

-According to the ER=EPR conjecture by Susskind and Maldacena, traversable wormholes—which are postulated to require negative energy (or a vacuum force)— which in our perspective might be equivalent to a "Communication Theorem" in Quantum Gravity.
+According to the ER=EPR conjecture by Susskind and Maldacena, traversable wormholes—which are postulated to require negative energy (or a vacuum force)—in our perspective might be equivalent to a "Communication Theorem" in quantum gravity.

 Speculation #1

-What if it is possible to have a sustained negative energy density sent from the future, as this would bypass the quantum inequality that forbids sustained large amounts of negative energy density due to the approaching infinitesimally short amount of time of the densities existence time, and what if this negative energy density was used to open a wormhole or make a type of quantum entanglement where a wormhole is associated?
-The idea here is that the requirement for shorter periods of time could approach the instant present and pass it into negative time/the past.
-This would use post selection closed time like curves (P-CTC) and Quantum Energy Teleportation.
-And what if in this advanced form of Quantum Entanglement, perhaps labelled P-CTCQE, time dilation is used such that Bob that is in the present instances connected to Alice, experiences more time but at every instance of his time he is sending Negative Energy, through negative time to Alice.
+What if it is possible to have a sustained negative energy density sent from the future, as this would bypass the quantum inequality that forbids sustained large amounts of negative energy density due to the approaching infinitesimally short amount of time of the density's existence time, and what if this negative energy density was used to open a wormhole or make a type of quantum entanglement where a wormhole is associated?
+The idea here is that the requirement for shorter periods of time could approach the instant of the present and pass it into negative time/the past.
+This would use postselection closed timelike curves (P-CTC) and quantum energy teleportation.
+And what if in this advanced form of quantum entanglement, perhaps labelled P-CTCQE, time dilation is used such that Bob, who is in the present instances connected to Alice, experiences more time, but at every instant of his time, he sends negative energy through negative time to Alice.

 Retrocausal Capacity of a Quantum Channel